Mouthless-Stoat/physicNote/src/chapter_1.md

 or on earth it simply
 \\[ F_w = 9.8m \\]

-> **Weight** is the object mass in relation to the gravitational force that act on the object.

 While mass is the amount of matter it it make out of.

 Weight is a vector quantity that have both magnitude and direction, most of the time mass will be downward.